basvanopheusden/spreadsheet-parser/README.md

 simple company size metric that combines employee counts with these fields.
 The text report is written to ``final_report.txt`` alongside a CSV table of company summaries.
-When the optional ``scipy`` package is installed, a t-test is performed to compare employee counts of supportive vs. non-supportive companies.
+When the optional ``scipy`` package is installed, statistical tests are included in the report.
+T-tests compare employee counts and the derived size metric between supportive and non-supportive companies, while chi-squared tests examine whether IPO status, revenue range or CB rank are associated with support levels.

 Example snippet: